OpenI6X/opentx/README.md

 When to use this method:
 * With USB connected - when USB is connected then settings are not stored with standard delay.
 * To save timers.

+## Mode 1

+With Mode 1 radio you may experience inverted gimbal movement and swapped gimbals on main screen.
+To fix this swap gimbal connectors (red-white one with black-white one).

 ## Hardware connections (optional)